Watch television on your mobile device or on the integrated displays - that's EVO.

 Ford says one in three U.S. consumers currently listen to streaming music and that’s why the EcoSport gains a technology that allows “more on-demand choices while freeing up interior space to hold mobile devices or other personal items.”
 Replacing the conventional CD player, it allows for a more upright touch screen.
 A Wi-Fi hotspot will also be available as an option for the renewed EcoSport.

-Ford Explorer and EcoSport infotainment capabilities
+Gallery: Ford Explorer and EcoSport infotainment capabilities

 - Ford is reinventing how drivers and passengers consume entertainment in their vehicles; available dual-headrest rear seat entertainment system in all-new 2018 Ford Expedition can stream live cable or satellite television via SlingPlayer™; all-new compact 2018 EcoSport makes it easy to stream music and gives occupants more places to store mobile devices